YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 The algorithm identifiers defined in this document MUST NOT appear in COSE structures other than COSE_Key_Ref (see {{cose-key-refs}}).
-They are meant only for coordination between _digester_ and _signer_ in a two-party signing protocol.
+They are meant only for coordination between the _digester_ and the _signer_ in a two-party signing protocol.
-External representations of used keys and resulting signatures MUST use the corresponding conventional algorithm identifiers instead.
+Representations of the keys used and the resulting signatures MUST use the corresponding conventional algorithm identifiers instead.
 These are listed in the "Base algorithm" column in the tables defining two-party signing algorithm identifiers.